 Women's Rock Camp

 Wish that Girls Rock Camp existed when you were a kid?
 It's not too late!
-Women's Rock Camp is a musical adventure for women, trans and gender expansive people ages 19 and up.
-Campers attend instrument lessons, form bands, write songs together, participate in empowering workshops, and perform at a showcase for adoring fans.
+The Women's Rock Camp Sampler is a musical adventure for people ages 19 and up.
+In a one day condensed version of summer camp, campers attend instrument lessons, form bands, write songs together, and perform at a showcase for adoring fans.

 Not only is Women's Rock Camp a thrilling and fun experience - all proceeds support our youth programs.
 At Bay Area Girls Rock Camp, it is our mission is to be accessible to all girls regardless of their families’ financial situation.
 We offer full and partial financial aid for all of our youth programs with no one turned away for lack of funds.
 At Women's Rock Camp, you are empowering the next generation while empowering and celebrating your peers.

 WRC is for all women, trans and gender expansive people ages 19 to infinity years old.
 NO MUSICAL EXPERIENCE IS NECESSARY, and all skill levels are welcome.
 We provide meals and instruments, so all you have to do is show up.

 Past Participants Say:

 - "...Rock Camp was an all-around great experience and I'd do it again in a heartbeat."

 - "Super fun.
 Such an amazing rockin' time."